damianhakert/magazine/README.md

   yarn dev
 ```

 The dev server will run on [http://localhost:3000](http://localhost:3000).
-If it doesn't work make sure that:
+If it doesn't work make shure that:

 - You've added sample data to Strapi (Contributors, categories and articles are necessary)
 - You've set the Roles & Permissions to `find`on Contributors, Categories, articles and pages.
 (More info on [Magazine Strapi CMS](https://github.com/edgarlr/magazine-api) running locally instructions.)